-Yet, bid preparation is always a challenge.
+Yet, preparation is always a challenge.
 Both RFPs or Tenders and proposals are large, complex documents that demand time, accuracy and in-depth experience to be successful.

 Benefits of Bid Preparation

-Client Preparation Benefits
+Client Benefits

-A well-executed bid preparation process helps clients by:
+A well-executed process helps clients by:

 - Increasing Accuracy: Clients elicit more specific and informative proposals from vendors.